Last Updated on 17 January 2026 by Cycloscope

 Where to stay in Linhai

 As you may know, not all hotels in China accept foreigners.
-In Linhai although there are several, from 170RMB up, depending on the period of booking.
+In Linhai, there are several from 170RMB up, depending on the booking period.

-We stayed at the weird Penguin Aurora Hotel, an experience itself, the hotel is so kitsch, with plenty of mirrors everywhere, also on the ceiling.
+We stayed at the weird Penguin Aurora Hotel, an experience in itself.
+The hotel is so kitsch, with plenty of mirrors everywhere, also on the ceiling.

-The rooms are decorated with trash posters of Harley Davidson, Lady Gaga, and more western stuff.
-The staff is very kind and the boss speaks some English.
+The rooms are decorated with trashy posters of Harley-Davidson, Lady Gaga, and more western stuff.
+The staff is very kind, and the boss speaks some English.
 If that’s your cup of tea, you can book it from Ctrip.

-We absolutely advise booking in advance, to avoid being refused by many hotels not accepting foreign guests and thus waste precious holiday time.
+We absolutely advise booking in advance to avoid being refused by many hotels that do not accept foreign guests, and thus waste precious holiday time.

-Ctrip service is just great, if there’s any issue with the booking they will call you and solve the problem.
+Ctrip service is just great.
+If there’s any issue with the booking, they will call you to resolve it.

 Best VPNs for China

-To access most of the internet in China, you’ll need a VPN app (Virtual Private Network).
+To access most of the internet in China, you’ll need a VPN (Virtual Private Network) app.
 Most of the biggest websites are banned in China, including:

 - all Google products (even Gmail)